 For scoring purposes, the Verbal Reasoning, Decision Making, Quantitative Reasoning and Abstract Reasoning subtests are grouped together as cognitive subtests.

 Each section is weighted equally within the cognitive subtests and therefore raw marks, of which the amount available per section varies, are converted into scale scores, so each subtest is scored within a range from 300 - 900.

-Below is the average scale scores for each of the cognitive subtests in 2019, according to the UCAT’s statistics on their website:
+Below is the average scale scores for each of the cognitive subtests in 2020 (up to 25 October 2020), according to UCAT’s statistics: